wp-plugins/stageshow/readme.txt

 * Install the plugin and activate it
 * Go to <a href=http://www.bingmapsportal.com>bingmapsportal.com</a> and sign up to get a free BingMaps key
 * Go to the BingMaps - Settings page and enter your BingMaps key
-* Create a page on your website (or edit an existing one) to contain the map and add the shortcode to it
+* Create a page on your website to contain the map (or edit an existing one) and add the shortcode to it

 = How do I add a map to my site? =

-Add the shortcode to either a new or existing page on your site.
-Two typical shortcodes are as follows:
+Add the shortcode to either a new or existing page on your site. <br>Two typical shortcodes are as follows:<br>
-[bing-maps-map x=51.503146 y=-0.002979]
+[bing-maps-map x=51.503146 y=-0.002979]<br>
 [bing-maps-map x=51.477841 y=-0.001548 zoom=14 w=800 h=500 type=ordnanceSurvey] (GB locale only)

 = What map types are available? =

 All map types supported by the Bing Maps AJAX Control can be displayed.
-The maps available depends on the locale selected in the BingMaps settings.
+The map types available depends on the locale selected in the BingMaps settings.<br>
 For a list of all available maps see the Bing Maps help page <a href=http://msdn.microsoft.com/en-us/library/gg427625.aspx>here</a>

 == Screenshots ==

 1. Screenshot 1: Settings Page
-2. Screenshot 2: Typical output
+2. Screenshot 2: Typical output (Road Map)
+3. Screenshot 3: Typical output (OS Map)

 == Changelog ==